pramod-bit/URL_filtering/README.md

-URL_Filter_Project
+# HTTP Proxy Server

+## Overview

+This is a simple HTTP proxy server written in C. It allows you to compile and run a proxy server that can be configured to listen on a specified port.
+The server supports blocking specific URLs, maintains a blocklist, and caches responses from target servers.

+## Usage

-Proxy Server in C
+1. **Compile the Proxy Server Code:**
-This project is a simple proxy server used for URL filtering and implemented in C. It supports request caching and URL blocking functionality.
-There are 2 separate files, one for HTTP proxy and other for HTTPS proxy.
-Following are the steps and guide based on HTTP Proxy, but similar steps shall be followed for HTTPS proxy file as well.

-How to Run
+    ```bash
-Compile the proxy server code using gcc.
-For example: gcc -o HTTP_Proxy HTTP_Proxy.c
+    gcc -o HTTP_Proxy HTTP_Proxy.c
-Run the compiled binary.
-You can specify the port number for the proxy server to listen on using the -p option.
-For example, to have the proxy server listen on port 8080:
+    ```

+2. **Run the Compiled Binary:**

+    - To specify a port number:
+        ```bash
-./proxy -p 8080
+        ./HTTP_Proxy -p <port_number>
+        ```

-If you don't specify a port number, the program will prompt you to enter one when it starts.
+    - If no port number is specified, the program prompts you to enter one.

-Blocklist
-The proxy server supports blocking specific URLs.
-The list of blocked URLs is stored in a file named Blocklist.txt in the same directory as the proxy server program.

-You can add URLs to the blocklist by entering the a command at the proxy server's command prompt, followed by the URL to block.
-For example:
+3. **Blocking URLs:**

+    - Add a URL to the blocklist:
+        ```bash
+        Enter a command (a - add, r - remove, l - list, q - quit): a
+        Enter the URL to block: www.example.com
+        ```

+    - Remove a URL from the blocklist:
+        ```bash
-Enter a command (a - add, r - remove, l - list, q - quit): r Enter the URL to remove: www.example.com
+        Enter a command (a - add, r - remove, l - list, q - quit): r
-You can view the current blocklist by entering the l command at the proxy server's command prompt.
-For example:
+        Enter the URL to remove: www.example.com
+        ```

+    - List blocked URLs:
+        ```bash
-Enter a command (a - add, r - remove, l - list, q - quit): l The blocklist is saved to the Blocklist.txt file whenever a URL is added or removed.
-The proxy server also loads the blocklist from this file when it starts.
+        Enter a command (a - add, r - remove, l - list, q - quit): l

-Cache
+        ```

+4. **Cache:**

-The proxy server caches responses from the target servers.
+    - The proxy server caches responses from target servers.
 The cache size is limited to 10 entries.
-When the cache is full, the least recently used entry is replaced.

-Quitting
-You can quit the proxy server by entering the q command at the proxy server's command prompt.
-For example:
+5. **Quitting:**

+    - Quit the proxy server:
+        ```bash
         Enter a command (a - add, r - remove, l - list, q - quit): q
+        ```

+## Blocklist File

+The list of blocked URLs is stored in a file named `Blocklist.txt` in the same directory as the proxy server program.
+The blocklist is saved to this file whenever a URL is added or removed.
+The proxy server also loads the blocklist from this file when it starts.

+## Note

+This is a basic implementation, and you may need to customize it based on your requirements.

+Feel free to explore and modify the code as needed.
+If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/your-username/your-repository/issues).